Church of Our Lady in Budapest Castle

 The slender main tower of Matthias Church in the heart Buda Castle can be seen from many parts of the city.

-The Roman Catholic church, also known as Church of Our Lady (Nagyboldogasszony templom), was founded by King Béla IV. after the Mongol invaders left Hungary in 1242.
+King Béla IV. founded the Roman Catholic church, also known as Church of Our Lady (Nagyboldogasszony templom), after the Mongol invaders left Hungary in 1242.

 Address: Szentháromság tér 2., District I., (Buda Castle)

 Getting there: Castle bus (Vár Busz): No. 16 and 16A-116 from Széll Kálmán tér (termini of trams 4,6, M2 metro also stops there)

 Opening hours may change because of religious ceremonies.

 - Sat: 09.00 – 13.00, (on some Saturdays till 17.00)